-- 6.20.
+- 6.22.
 The Supplier must provide a designated English speaking Health & Safety Manager for the site responsible for actioning any requests made by the Council.
 They will be responsible for providing all necessary licences and permissions such as fork lift certificates, prior to the event commencement.
-This person must be suitably qualified for carrying out this role and the Council will require proof of qualifications and competency. - 6.21.
-The Supplier is responsible for ensuring they meet their duties under the Health & Safety at Work Act 1974 and relevant regulations under the Management of Health & Safety Regulations 1999. - 6.22.
+This person must be suitably qualified for carrying out this role and the Council will require proof of qualifications and competency. - 6.23.
+The Supplier is responsible for ensuring they meet their duties under the Health & Safety at Work Act 1974 and relevant regulations under the Management of Health & Safety Regulations 1999. - 6.24.
 The site is not secured overnight and is a public open space.
 The Supplier is responsible for the security of its property whilst onsite and the Council accept no liability for any loss or damage to it.
-The Council expects the Supplier to supply its own overnight security which is sufficient for the infrastructure.

-- 6.23.
-All vehicles should be provided with a banks man for any movement requiring reversing of a vehicle. - 6.24.
-Vehicle restrictions remain in place with no vehicle access or movement between 10:00 hours and 18:00 hours. - 6.25.
-An enclosed working area must be kept during set up and break down of the site, however this should not restrict public access to other attractions in the gardens for example the crazy golf or existing catering concessions. - 6.26.
+The Council expects the Supplier to supply its own overnight security which is sufficient for the infrastructure. - 6.25.
+All vehicles should be provided with a banks man for any movement requiring reversing of a vehicle. - 6.26.
+Vehicle restrictions remain in place with no vehicle access or movement between 10:00 hours and 18:00 hours. - 6.27.
 The Supplier is responsible for ensuring that anyone using equipment or machinery during the event has suitable guards and safety devices in place.
 All machinery must be properly maintained in accordance with the Provision and Use of Work Equipment Regulations 1998 (PUWER).